quamejnr/icd-project/README.md

 2. Upload file `icd-codes.csv` in project directory.

-3. Database will be populated now if upload is successful
+3. Database will be populated now if upload was successful